ngalloj/PPP_Alejandro_Aurea_Nicasio/README.md

 ![image](https://github.com/user-attachments/assets/2f13286b-5869-407e-bf61-1952f9604631)

+# Clinica Veterinaria
-# Clinica Veterinaria - Full stack with  FrontEnd: Ionic/Angular Backend: Node/Express+ Sequelize.
-This repo is a monorepo with folders frontend and backend
+# Full stack with  FrontEnd: Ionic/Angular Backend: Node/Express+ Sequelize.

 As the header says, a project with Ionic, Express, Sequelize and MySQL based on the notes of Miguel Ángel Barrera is just that.